bRAGAI/.github/profile/README.md

     pull request.

 ## Contact
 Do you have questions or want to collaborate?
-Please open an issue on the respective repository email Taha Ababou at taha@bragai.tech
+Please open an issue on the respective repository or email Taha Ababou at taha@bragai.tech